fast-af/developer-portal-starter/developer-portal/initial-setup-for-all-fast-sellers.md

 #### Supported Countries for Fast Sellers

 As mentioned above, you can confirm that Fast supports Sellers in your country using the [Fast Pricing page](https://fast.co/pricing).
+In order to be a Seller with Fast, we must be able to issue a cross-border payment in your country's native currency (more details here: https://stripe.com/docs/connect/cross-border-payouts).

-If you attempt to [onboard as a Seller](https://v2.fast.co/get-started) from an unsupported country, the Seller onboarding process will terminate and you will receive a message thanking you for you interest (though Fast will follow up at a later date once you are eligible to onboard as a Seller).
+If you attempt to [onboard as a Seller](https://v2.fast.co/get-started) from an unsupported country, the Seller onboarding process will terminate and you will receive a message thanking you for your interest (though Fast will follow up at a later date once you are eligible to onboard as a Seller).

-#### Supported Countries for Accepting Cross-Border Payments

-Fast accepts payments from many locations around the world.
-Please refer to https://stripe.com/docs/connect/cross-border-payouts

 #### Supported Currencies